andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

   that sweet graph?
 In this post, I'll share my favourite go-to sources on.
 date: 2020-04-27T12:53:33.840Z
 summary: You've got Stata installed and are ready to analyze your data.
-But how do you get started with importing your data, removing outliers errors and make that sweet graph?
-In this post, I'll share my favourite go-to sources on.
-Here I'll share some of my go to ressources for when Stata serves you lemons.
+But how do you get started with importing your data, removing outliers and make that sweet graph you want?
+  In this post, I'll share my go-to resources for when Stata serves you lemons.
 draft: false
 featured: false
 authors: